 Rating the film

 You should rate Aerochrome iso 400 on the ground while reducing its sensitivity down to iso 40 the higher you get above the ground.
-This has to do with it being an aerial film and can be ignored as long as you don’t shoot it from an aeroplane.
+This has to do with it being an aerial film and can be ignored as long as you don’t shoot it from an airplane.

 Dean Bennici recommends you rate the film iso 400 for the yellow #12 filter in case your camera meters through the filter, thus compensating for it automatically.
 Rule of thumb is not to overthink it.
 If your camera meters through the filter, iso 400 should work.
 If you use an external meter, start with iso 200 and adjust after you see the results from your first roll.